 Chartered Physiotherapist Magdalena and the rest of the team at PelviCare offer a wide variety of women’s physiotherapy treatments that are designed to reduce pain, eliminate discomfort, improve your mobility and ultimately give you back control of your life.

-We support women in London during and after pregnancy by introducing gentle yet effective care plans that relieve the symptoms of common pelvic health conditions.
+We support women in London during, after pregnancy and through menopause by introducing gentle yet effective care plans that relieve the symptoms of common pelvic health conditions.
 We also work with patients who want to get back to fitness as soon as possible after delivery, and those who have undergone (or are about to undergo) gynaecological surgery.

 How can we help?

 We can tailor our women’s physiotherapy treatments to address most issues relating to back pain, weak pelvic floor muscles and other pelvic conditions.
 Many of our patients come to us for help with the following: